kexiongwen/Bayesian_L0.5_regression/README.md

-$Y$ is the vector of response with length $N$ and $X$ is $N \times P$ covariate matrix. $M$ is the number of the samples from MCMC with default setting 10000. burn_in is the burn in period for MCMC with default setting 10000.
+1. $Y$ is the vector of response with length $N$
+2. $X$ is $N \times P$ covariate matrix.
+3. $M$ is the number of the samples from MCMC with default setting 10000.
+4. burn_in is the burn in period for MCMC with default setting 10000.

 ## Reference

 ```
 @article{ke2021bayesian,